-Be it, however, what it may, it is no other than the consequence of the excessive burthen of taxes, for, at the time when the taxes were very low, the poor were able to maintain themselves; and there were no poor-rates [20].
+Be it, however, what it may, it is no other than the consequence of the excessive burthen of taxes, for, at the time when the taxes were very low, the poor were able to maintain themselves; and there were no poor-rates.
 In the present state of things, a labouring man, with a wife and two or three children, does not pay less than between seven and eight pounds a year in taxes.
-He is not sensible of this, because it is disguised to him in the articles which he buys, and he thinks only of their dearness; but as the taxes take from him, at least, a fourth part of his yearly earnings, he is consequently disabled from providing for a family, especially, if himself, or any of them, are afflicted with sickness.
+He is not sensible of this, because it is disguised to him in the articles which he buys, and he thinks only of their dearness; but as the taxes take from him, at least, a sourth part of his yearly tarnings, he is consequently disabled from providing for a samily, especially, if himself, or any of them, are afflicted with sickness.

 The first step, therefore, of practical relief, would be to abolish the poor-rates entirely, and in lieu thereof, to make a remission of taxes to the poor of double the amount of the present poor-rates, viz. four millions annually out of the surplus taxes.
-By this measure, the poor would be benefited two millions, and the house-keepers two millions.
-This alone would be equal to a reduction of one hundred and twenty millions of the national [125] debt, and consequently equal to the whole expence of the American war.
+By this measure, the poor will be benefited two millions, and the house-keepers two millions.
+This alone would be equal to a reduction of one hundred and twenty millions of the national debt, in.